Victim Advocate Training Programs and Requirements

 Victim advocates are typically required to have a bachelor's degree in social work, though psychology and criminal justice degrees may also suffice.
 A social work degree program teaches students how to provide quality support services to victims and other individuals requiring assistance.

 A bachelor's degree program in social work teaches students how welfare and other social systems operate in the United States.
 Programs teach students how to manage social work clients and interact with other human services professionals, including case workers, correctional officers and counselors.
-The 4-year programs include courses in:
+The 4-year programs typically include courses in:

 - Professional social work